beBit-tech/omnisegment-api-docs-site/Event-Tracking-API.md

 ### Examples For Integrate With App

-- Implement a module to track user interactions
+- Implement a service to track user interactions
   - get device info
   - get OmniSegment Api Key
   - Integrate With beacon api